MediaLabUniovi/Sensor-Cooper/README.md

   <br/>

 > [!WARNING]
 > Clear colour PETG 3D printing filament is recommended to survive sun radiation and plastic deformations.
-An O-ring is also a good choice to fix and stabilize the sensor inside of the bell
+An O-ring is also a good choice to fix and stabilize the sensor inside of the bell.
+Four M3 screws are needed to fix the assembly

 ___